cimon-io/ansible-role-asdf/README.md

     versions:         # a list of versions to install
       - 18.3
       - 20.1
+    env: "CC=clang"   # environment variables to be set for the installation, optional
     global: 20.1      # set as a global version, optional
 ```